Ferdinand Porsche: Early career

 Still employed by Lohner, Porsche introduced the "Lohner–Porsche Mixte Hybrid" in 1901: instead of a massive battery-pack, an internal combustion engine built by the German firm Daimler drove a generator which in turn drove the electric wheel hub motors.
-As a backup a small battery pack was fitted.
+As a backup, a small battery pack was fitted.
 This is the first petroleum-electric hybrid vehicle on record.
 Since sufficiently reliable gears and couplings were not available at the time, he chose to make it a series-hybrid, an arrangement now more common in diesel–electric or turbo-electric railway locomotives than in automobiles.

-Though over 300 Lohner–Porsche chassis were sold up to 1906, most of them were two-wheel drive; either front- or rear-wheel driven trucks, buses and fire-engines.
-Some four wheel drive buses were produced, but no four wheel drive automobiles.
+Though over 300 Lohner–Porsche chassis were sold up to 1906, most of them were two-wheel drive; either front- or rear-wheel driven trucks, buses, and fire-engines.
+Some four-wheel-drive buses were produced, but no four-wheel-drive automobiles.

 The vehicles achieved speeds of up to 56 km/h, broke several Austrian speed records, and also won the Exelberg Rally in 1901, with Porsche himself driving a front-wheel drive hybrid.
 It was later upgraded with more powerful engines from Daimler and Panhard, which proved to be enough to gain more speed records.
-In 1905 Porsche was awarded the Pötting prize as Austria's most outstanding automotive engineer.
+In 1905, Porsche was awarded the Pötting prize as Austria's most outstanding automotive engineer.

 In 1902, he was drafted into military service.
-He served as a chauffeur to Archduke Franz Ferdinand of Austria, the crown prince of Austria whose assassination has been credited with contributing to the start of WWI.
+He served as a chauffeur to Archduke Franz Ferdinand, the heir presumptive to the Austro-Hungarian throne, whose assassination has been credited with contributing to the start of WWI.